danfuzz/samizdat/doc/samizdat-0.md

 #### `imod intlet1 intlet2 <> intlet`

-Returns the modulus of the given values (first over second).
+Returns the division modulus of the given values (first over second).
+The sign of the result will always match the sign of the second argument.

-*Note:* This differs from the remainder in the treatment of negative numbers.
+*Note:* This differs from the `irem` in the treatment of negative numbers.

 #### `imul intlet1 intlet2 <> intlet`